2013–14 Ukrainian Cup

-Shakhtar Donetsk are the defending Ukrainian Cup champions for the last three years in a row.
+Shakhtar Donetsk are the defending Ukrainian Cup champions for the last three consecutive seasons.
 As a member of the Premier League enter the competition in the Round of 32.

 Team allocation

 Fifty one teams will enter into the Ukrainian Cup competition.

 Distribution

 Round and draw dates

 All draws held at FFU headquarters (Building of Football) in Kyiv unless stated otherwise.